 40,000 pounds (18,000 kg).
 These geocells are best for

-driveways, normal roads, and parking lots.
+driveway grids" and are best for driveways, normal roads, and parking lots.

 biggest geocells are made for the biggest and heaviest vehicles

 like boats, construction and commercial vehicles, and large

 driveways.
 These geocells are six inches (15 cm) deep for

 maximum support.
 A 215 square foot (20 sq. m.) of geocells can